GOD IN THE BURNING BUSH

 Having killed an Egyptian beating a Hebrew (one of his brethren), Moses fled from the face of Pharaoh who sought to kill him (Exo.
 2:11-12).

 Moses undoubtedly had a fervent passion to see his brethren delivered from the oppression of Pharaoh, but he had no divine vision or understanding of how God would use him for their deliverance from the house of bondage, Egypt.

-While in Midian, Moses had completely lost his passion for the deliverance of the Hebrews in Egypt, or any sense of God’s purpose for his life.
+While in Midian, Moses had completely lost his passion for the deliverance of the Hebrews in Egypt.
+He had also lost any sense of God’s purpose for his life.
 He had obviously settled down in Midian as the shepherd of the flock of Jethro.

 When God saw that Moses had turned aside from the flock to look at this great sight (the bush burning, yet not consumed), God called to Moses from the midst of the burning bush and commissioned him to return to Egypt to bring the children of Israel out the bondage of Pharaoh.
 That was the day Moses began to understand and fulfil his divine purpose in life!

 From the midst of the burning bush, God called to Moses, saying, “Now therefore, behold, the cry of the children of Israel has come to Me, and I have also seen the oppression with which the Egyptians oppress them.
-“Come now, therefore, and I will send you to Pharaoh that you may bring My people, the children of Israel, out of Egypt.”
-(Exo.
-3:9-10 NKJV).
+“Come now, therefore, and I will send you to Pharaoh that you may bring My people, the children of Israel, out of Egypt.

 Does God still speak to us from the midst of “the burning bush?”